ppy/osu-wiki/wiki/Medals/en.md

 The Combo medals can be obtained by gaining a specific [combo](/wiki/combo) in osu!standard and can be completed with any one song.
 Achieving the same combo count in [osu!taiko](/wiki/osu!taiko), [osu!catch](/wiki/osu!catch), or [osu!mania](/wiki/osu!mania) mode will not result in getting the medal.

-For the 1,000 and 2,000 combo medals, you should look for sufficiently long beatmaps. **If the beatmap is not in ranked or approved state, the medals will not be granted.**
+For the 1,000 and 2,000 combo medals, you should look for sufficiently long beatmaps. **If the beatmap is not in the Ranked or Approved state, the medals will not be granted.**

 ---